What Your Home Warranty Actually Covers on Your Dryer

 Both electric and gas dryers are generally covered under home warranty appliance plans, but the differences matter when it comes to the heat source.

 The igniter is one of the most common failure points on a gas dryer, and the part itself is relatively inexpensive.
-Gas dryers usually cost about $50 to $100 more to repair than electric models because parts are harder to find, and you may need a specialist technician even for basic repairs.
+In 2026, electric dryer repairs typically run $50 to $400, while gas dryer repairs run $100 to $450, with gas dryers averaging roughly $50 to $100 more than electric because parts are harder to source.
+A heating element replacement alone costs about $150 to $250.
 Because some parts are cheap, the math on filing a claim sometimes favors paying out of pocket once you factor in the service call fee.

 Why Dryer Claims Get Denied and How to Avoid It

 Claim denials aren't random.
 They follow a predictable pattern tied to specific exclusions.
+Industry data on more than 15,000 home warranty claims shows an overall denial or partial-payment rate near 44%, with pre-existing conditions and lack of maintenance driving the biggest share.
 Understanding the top denial reasons puts you in a much stronger position when it's time to file.

 Top Claim Denial Reasons

 4. Unauthorized Repairs DIY fixes or repairs by a non-approved contractor prior to filing a claim can void the entire coverage for that appliance.
-Many plans require prior repair authorization before work begins, and if repairs are completed without approval, reimbursement may not be available.
+Most plans require prior repair authorization before work begins, and if repairs are completed without approval, reimbursement is typically off the table.

-5. Exceeding Coverage Caps Most contracts include annual or per-item coverage limits, and if a repair or replacement exceeds those limits, the homeowner may be responsible for the remaining cost.
+5. Exceeding Coverage Caps Most contracts include annual or per-item coverage limits, and if a repair or replacement exceeds those limits, the homeowner is responsible for the remaining cost.
 Always confirm whether your contract has age-based payout reductions or sub-caps before assuming you'll be fully reimbursed.

-For deeper appeal strategy if your claim gets rejected, see this denied claim appeal guide and the pre-existing conditions breakdown.
+For deeper appeal strategy if your claim gets rejected, see our washing machine coverage breakdown and the broader appliance coverage details.

 Vent Cleaning: Your Maintenance Obligation